Ensembl/webvm/README.txt

 Otherwise you need root to do the equivalent operations, and/or install from tarball and set up in your home directory.

+Note that running on Mac is not (yet) supported and would require chasing out the Ubuntu dependencies.

 Then you
   # repo override only needed until it moves to team area